AP1000: Ukraine

 On August 31, 2021, the head of SE NNEGC Energoatom Petro Kotin and the President and chief executive officer of Westinghouse Patrick Fragman signed a memorandum of cooperation for building Westinghouse AP1000 reactors in Ukraine.
 The contract was signed on November 22, 2021.

 The memorandum and contract between the two companies concerns the completion of unit 4 of the Khmelnytskyi Nuclear Power Plant with the AP1000 as well as four more power units of other nuclear power plants in Ukraine.

 Poland

 Poland plans to build three AP1000 reactors in Choczewo near the Baltic Sea, the site is called Lubiatowo-Kopalino.
+The total investment costs of the project are estimated to be about EUR 42 billion (USD 47 billion as of end of 2025).

 Bulgaria

 Bulgaria plans to build two AP1000 reactors in Kozloduy Nuclear Power Plant.

+Slovakia

+Slovakia plans to build a single AP1000 unit at the Bohunice Nuclear Power Plant as a replacement for the decommissioned VVER440 (230 type) units at the V1 plant.

 Failed bid or ventures

 India

 In June 2016, the US and India agreed to build six AP1000 reactors in India as part of civil nuclear deal signed by both countries.
 Westinghouse's parent company Toshiba decided in 2017 to withdraw from the construction of nuclear power plants, following financial difficulties, leaving the proposed agreement in doubt.
 During a visit to India in February 2020 by U.S. President Donald Trump, Westinghouse was expected to sign a new agreement with state-run Nuclear Power Corporation of India for the supply of six nuclear reactors.
 However, because of disagreements over liability and layout, this did not take place.